MatteoSchiavinato/metagen_taxonomy/README.md

 # Pipeline for the taxonomy analysis of a set of metagenomic reads

 This pipeline takes as input a set of one or more read files (single-end illumina, pacbio) and performs a series of analysis with them, aimed at characterizing the taxa contained in the read set.
-The tools used are *alignment free*, hence to use paired end reads just pass them as independent files.
+The taxonomic classification tools used are *alignment free*, hence to use paired end reads just pass them as independent files.

+Short reads are usually quality-trimmed removing adapter content and low-quality reads.
+The process (trimming) is usually done with tools like [Trimmomatic](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf) or [Trim galore](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/).
+Make sure you trim your reads with these tools before you use this pipeline.

+Metagenomic reads are usually cleaned removing any read mapping against the host genome (e.g. *Gallus gallus*), against the human genome (*Homo sapiens*), and against the main source of food of the host (e.g. *Zea mays*).
+The pipeline first maps the reads against a concatenated version of these genomes, and the unmapped reads are extracted with `samtools view -b -h -f 0x4`.
+The `-f 0x4` flag indicates to samtools that it has to retain only reads that did **not** map against the reference.
+The resulting **bam** file is then passed to `samtools fasta` to obtain a fasta file.
+The fasta files obtained from this filtering step are those that are then passed to the taxonomic classification part of the pipeline.

 The pipeline assigns the reads to taxa using [Kraken2](https://github.com/DerrickWood/kraken2/wiki/Manual), and then refines read counts statistically using [Bracken](https://github.com/jenniferlu717/BrackenA).
 The refined counts are used to estimate richness, diversity and relative abundance using custom **python3** and **Rscript** scripts, which can be found inside the `/src` directory and are executed by the pipeline automatically.

-### Cleaning the reads

-The pipeline assumes that the reads you use do not need any taxonomic cleaning or quality trimming.
-If you need to do so, take care to do it yourself.

-Metagenomic reads are usually cleaned removing any read mapping against the host genome (e.g. *Gallus gallus*) and against the human genome.
-Reads are mapped against a concatenated version of these two genomes, and the unmapped reads are extracted with `samtools view -b -h -f 0x4`.
-The `-f 0x4` flag indicates to samtools that it has to retain only reads that did **not** map against the reference.
-The resulting **bam** file can then be passed to `samtools fasta` to obtain a fasta file (or any other tool that converts from bam to fasta, there are many).

-Short reads are usually quality-trimmed removing adapter content and low-quality reads.
-The process (trimming) is usually done with tools like [Trimmomatic](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf) or [Trim galore](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/).
-Make sure you trim your reads with these tools.

 ### Preparing the database for Kraken2